-- Creates new section 48F that provides an investment tax credit equal to the applicable percentage of the qualified investment with respect to any qualified facility and grid improvement property.
-The base rate of the credit is 6% and the bonus rate is 30% for facilities of a maximum output of less than 1 megawatt or that satisfy prevailing wage and apprenticeship requirements. - The credit is increased for energy communities.
-The base credit is increased to 8% and the bonus credit is also increased to 40%. - A qualified facility is one that generates electricity, construction begins after Dec.
+- Minor changes made to the House-passed version of the bill. - Creates an investment tax credit equal to the applicable percentage of the qualified investment with respect to any qualified facility and energy storage technology.
+The base rate of the credit is 6% and the bonus rate is 30% for facilities of a maximum output of less than 1 megawattor that satisfy prevailing wage and apprenticeship requirements.

+- The credit is increased for energy communities.
+The base credit is increased to 8% and the bonus credit is also increased to 40%. - A qualified facility is one that generates electricity, placed in service after Dec.
 31, 2026, and the greenhouse gas emission rate is not greater than zero.
-This definition does not include facilities that can apply for section 45, section 45J, section 45Q, section 45BB, section 48, section 48A or section 48D.
-A qualified grid improvement property means any storage property. - The credit phases out.
-For a qualified investment for a qualified facility or grid improvement property where the construction begins the first calendar year after the applicable year, the percentage is 100, year two is 75%, year three is 50%, and subsequent years are 0%.
-Construction that begins during any year after the applicable percentage is zero.

-- Credit recapture: If the Secretary determines that the greenhouse gas emission rate for a facility is greater than 10 grams of CO2e per KWh, the property that received the credit will no longer be an investment credit property. - Wage, apprenticeship and domestic content requirements apply. - Impact: Creates an incentive to invest in grid improvement technology necessary to support clean energy goals.
+This definition does not include facilities that can apply for sections 45, 45J, 45Q, 45V, 45AA, 48, 48A or 48D. - The credit phases out.
+For a qualified investment for energy storage technology where the construction begins the first calendar year after the applicable year, the percentage is 100, year two is 75%, year three is 50%, and subsequent years are 0%.
+Construction that begins during any year after the applicable percentage is zero. - Credit recapture: If the Secretary determines that the greenhouse gas emission rate for a facility is greater than 10 grams of CO2e per KWh, the property that received the credit will no longer be an investment credit property. - Includes an option to receive the credit as a direct payment. - Applies to property placed in service after Dec.
+31, 2026. - Impact: Creates an incentive to invest in energy storage technology necessary to support clean energy goals.

-Section 136803.
-Increase in Clean Electricity Investment Credit for Facilities Placed in Service in Connection With Low-Income Communities.
+SFC Section 126803 [House Section 136803].
+Increase In Clean Electricity Investment Credit For Facilities Placed In Service In Connection With Low-Income Communities.

-- In connection with the credit created above, this provision creates special rules for facilities placed in service in low-income communities.
-A qualified facility is one that has a maximum output of less than five megawatts and is located in a low-income community or on Indian land or part of a low-income economic benefit project. - A facility is considered a part of a qualified low-income residential building project if it the building participates in a covered housing program, a Housing Development Fund Corporation cooperative, a housing assistance program, a housing program administered by a tribally designating entity, or other affordable housing programs and the financial benefits of the electricity are allocated among the occupants equitably. - A low-income housing economic benefit project can also be a facility where 50% of the financial benefits are provided to households with income less than 200% of the poverty line or less than 80% of area median gross income. - The selection criteria for this program focuses on the greatest health and economic benefits, greatest employment and wages for those individuals, and the greatest engagement with community-based organizations, Indian tribal government or any Alaska Native Corporation. - The Secretary will establish a program to allocate amounts of environmental justice capacity limitation that will not exceed the annual capacity limitation, which means 1.8 gigawatts of direct current capacity for each year 2027 through 2031. - If the annual capacity limitation exceeds the aggregate amount, the limitation for the succeeding year will be increased by the amount of excess until 2033.
-If the capacity limitation for 2026 exceeds the aggregate amount under 48(e)(4)(D), the excess is carried over and applied to 2027. - Facilities must be placed in service four years after the date of allocation.
+- Minor changes made to the House-passed version of the bill. - In connection with the credit created above, this provision creates special rules for facilities placed in service in low-income communities.
+A qualified facility is one that has a maximum output of less than five megawatts and is located in a low-income community or on Indian land or part of a low-income economic benefit project. - A facility is considered a part of a qualified low-income residential building project if the building participates in a covered housing program, a housing assistance program, a housing program administered by a tribally designating entity, or other affordable housing programs and the financial benefits of the electricity are allocated among the occupants equitably. - A low-income housing economic benefit project can also be a facility where 50% of the financial benefits are provided to households with income less than 200% of the poverty line or less than 80% of area median gross income. - Removes the selection criteria included in the House-passed provision. - The Secretary will establish a program to allocate amounts of environmental justice capacity limitation that will not exceed the annual capacity limitation, which means 1.8 gigawatts of direct current capacity for each year 2027 through 2031. - If the annual capacity limitation exceeds the aggregate amount, the limitation for the succeeding year will be increased by the amount of excess until 2033.
+If the capacity limitation for 2026 exceeds the aggregate amount, the excess is carried over and applied to 2027. - Facilities must be placed in service four years after the date of allocation.
 This provision takes effect on Jan.
 1, 2027. - A recapture rule applies if any property ceases to be a qualifying property. - Impact: Creates an investment tax credit for facilities placed in service in low-income communities.